Mole, Skin Tag, Sun/Age Spot Removal

 Is there any aftercare?

-You will be giving a pot of burns gel to apply morning and night, along with all the aftercare sent via WhatsApp.
+You will be giving a gel, which will need to be applied morning and night, along with all the aftercare sent via WhatsApp.

 How do I know if it’s safe for removal?